kubewarden/verify-image-signatures/README.md

 This policy will validate all images with the public keys provided, and images whose name matches `ghcr.io/kubewarden/*` with the keyless provided.

-Another example that validates a github action:
+Another example that validates a GitHub action:

 ```
 signatures: